imagentleman/fittest/README.md

 * Inspired by [tape](https://github.com/substack/tape)
 * Doesn't have global harness variables (e.g. describe, it or expect functions) that may populate the scope, just a single global ```window.fittest```.
-* Has a single assertion function (check, which does strict equals).
+* Has a single assertion function (assert, which just does strict equals).
 * Weights 475 bytes when minified and gzipped.